tjohann/mydriver/README.md

 The userspace examples
 ----------------------

 Below the directory userspace_examples you find my basic userspace playground.
-In most cases the userspace parts are the starting point for the driver develpment and the functionality provided by "normal" userspace will be implemented within a special driver(s).
+In most cases the userspace parts are the starting point for the driver development and the functionality provided by "normal" userspace will be implemented within a special driver(s).
 They are the basic for my blog entrys about embedded linux (https://tjohann.wordpress.com/category/embedded-realtime/) and linux realtime topics (https://github.com/tjohann/time_triggert_env.git).

 The userspace examples (pcf8574_cyclon/pcf8574_input)